ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 ### 3. Create High-level Setup and Cleanup Methods

-You need to create Setup and Cleanup methods which will be called from TestProgram/Test Sequence.
+Create Setup and Cleanup methods which will be called from TestProgram/Test Sequence.
 The Setup method should take care of Initialization of the custom instruments.
 As part of the Setup method, an initial configuration for the instrument can also be applied (including pin specific configurations).
 The Cleanup code should take care of closing all references and resetting the instrumentation (when applicable).